USCbiostats/fmcmc/README.md

     ## Convergence has been reached with 2600 steps.
 Gelman-Rubin's R: 1.0792.
 (2600 final count of samples).

-As a difference from the previous case, now we didn’t had to wait until the 5,000 steps were done, but the algorithm stopped for us, allowing us to start generating the desired sample much quicker.
+As a difference from the previous case, now we didn’t have to wait until the 5,000 completed, but the algorithm stopped for us, allowing us to start generating the desired sample much quicker.

 ## Kernels: Making sure that we get positive values